Divergence conforming finite element methods for flow-transport coupling with osmotic effects: Introduction

 We also stress that the coupling with salt transport adds complexity to the model.
 The unique solvability of the coupled problem is analysed by casting it as a fixed-point equation and using Banach's fixed-point theorem.
-The fixed-point operator consists of the solution operator associated with the Navier--Stokes equations with membrane (or mixed slip-type) boundary conditions, composed with the solution operator associated with an advection-diffusion equation.
+The fixed-point operator consists of the solution operator of the Navier--Stokes equations with membrane (or mixed slip-type) boundary conditions, composed with the solution operator associated with an advection-diffusion equation.
 The unique solvability of the first sub-problem is established using a Stokes linearisation combined with the fixed-point theory in the case of non-homogeneous boundary conditions.
 The unique solvability of the outer fixed-point problem results as a consequence of an assumption of smallness of data, which in our context reduces to impose a condition on the inlet velocity and on the constitutive equation for the membrane interaction term.
+Some parts of these proofs are standard but as we have not found them in the precise context we need, they have been included in the paper for sake of completeness.

-We mention that related works where non-homogeneous mixed boundary conditions are of importance include, for instance, the solvability analysis of Navier--Stokes equations with free boundary \cite{le1993steady}, Boussinesq-type of equations with leaking boundary conditions and Tresca slip \cite{kim2022steady}, the fixed-point analysis for Navier--Stokes equations with mixed boundary conditions \cite{manzoni2019saddle}, the work \cite{ingram2011finite} addressing the analysis on viscous flows around obstacles with non-homogeneous boundary data, the solvability of Boussinesq equations with mixed (and non-homogeneous) boundary data \cite{arndt2020existence,ceretani2019boussinesq}, and the regularity of split between normal and tangential parts of the velocity as boundary conditions for the Navier--Stokes equations in \cite{ebmeyer2001steady}.
+Related works where non-homogeneous mixed boundary conditions are of importance include, for instance, the solvability of Navier--Stokes equations with free boundary \cite{le1993steady}, Boussinesq equations with leaking boundary conditions and Tresca slip \cite{kim2022steady}, the fixed-point analysis for Navier--Stokes equations with mixed boundary conditions \cite{manzoni2019saddle}, the analysis on viscous flows around obstacles with non-homogeneous boundary data \cite{ingram2011finite}, the solvability of Boussinesq equations with mixed (and non-homogeneous) boundary data \cite{arndt2020existence,ceretani2019boussinesq}, and the regularity of split between normal and tangential parts of the velocity as boundary conditions for the Navier--Stokes equations in \cite{ebmeyer2001steady}.
 However it is important to mention that, up to our knowledge, the set of equations we face here has not been analysed in the existing literature.